pokeclicker/pokeclicker-wiki/README.md

 The folder and file name should follow the page name eg `https://wiki.pokeclicker.com/#!Items/Charti_Berry` would link to `data/Items/Charti Berry.md`

 ## Updating game files to latest version:
-Run `npm run update-game` to download the latest game files.
+Run `npm run update` to download the latest game files.